-- check whether edge (19.00) needs to be added to (19.00) - check whether (0.10) needs to be deleted (saturating push) - check whether a becomes inactive and has to be deleted from the set of active nodes
+- Check whether edge (10,00) needs to be added to (00) - Check whether (a, b) needs to be deleted (saturating push). - check whether unbecomes inactive and has to be deleted. from the set of active nodes

-A relabel at a node u can be performed in time $\mathcal{O}(n)$
+A relabel at a node u can be performed in time $\mathcal{O}(n)$ check for all outgoing edges if they become admissible check for all incoming edges if they become non-admissible